 As a result of the 2017 and 2018 disaster seasons, FEMA has experienced an unprecedented pace of operations.
 Between January 2017 and December 2018, the President approved 143 major disaster and emergency declarations.
-Additionally, FEMA supported 191 Fire Management Assistance Grants.
+Additionally, FEMA supported 191 Fire Management Assistance Grants (FMAGs).
 These two disaster seasons were significant in their devastation of life and property, as well as the costs to affected communities and taxpayers.

 Hurricanes Harvey, Irma, and Maria caused a combined \$265 billion in damage and were each among the top five costliest hurricanes on record.
 In response, FEMA coordinated large deployments of federal personnel and commodities, both before and after the hurricanes' landfalls, to support response and initial recovery efforts across 270,000 square miles.
-These deployments included more than 17,000 FEMA and federal Surge Capacity Force personnel, and nearly 17,000 personnel from various offices of the U.S. Department of Defense.
+These deployments included more than 17,000 FEMA and federal Surge Capacity Force personnel, and nearly 17,000 personnel from various offices of the Department of Defense.
 FEMA facilitated logistics missions that moved more than \$2 billion worth of commodities and supplies across several states and territories, using multiple modes of transportation.
 FEMA Urban Search and Rescue Task Forces, comprised of state and local emergency responders, saved or assisted nearly 9,500 lives across the three hurricanes.
-In total, the hurricanes and California wildfires affected more than 47 million people - nearly 15 percent of the Nation's population.
+In total, the hurricanes and California wildfires affected more than 47 million people-nearly 15 percent of the nation's population.
 FEMA registered nearly 4.8 million households for assistance.

 Today, FEMA remains steadfast in its commitment to support the needs of disaster survivors.
 We continue to work tirelessly to support state, local, tribal, and territorial (SLTT) partners in responding to and recovering from disasters and mitigating against future risk.
 We overcame many challenges, and we have gained invaluable knowledge which we have incorporated into our strategy going forward.
-We are grateful to Congress for giving FEMA more tools in the Disaster Recovery Reform Act (DRRA), which the President signed into law on October 5, 2018.
 We continue to adapt and expand our understanding of emergency management to ensure that we can best deliver our services to support our partners' ability to build more resilient communities, lessen the impacts of disasters, and ultimately help individuals get back on their feet quickly.